jmdavis/bemgr/usage.md

 snapshot of that dataset.
 Since the dataset has no snapshots of its own, that's the entire list even with `-s`, whereas if it had additional snapshots, they'd be listed after the origin.
-For instance, if `2025-02-04_update` were activated, then its output from `bemgr list -as` would become
+For instance, if `2025-02-04_update` were activated (and thus its dataset was promoted, then its output from `bemgr list -as` would become

 ```
 2025-02-04_update